Group

 2. Take photos of the high water (or evidence of high water) that you’re observing and make note of the weather and broader flood impacts.

-3. Click on the Contribute tab to document your observations and upload your photos.
+3. Open Ecosystem Investigation Network on your phone, laptop, or desktop.
+Click on the Contribute tab to document your observations and upload your photos.

 4. Click on View Data to see your and others coastal flood observations.